How to make your Yoga a Habit

 4- Try to fit your Yoga routine at the same time every day

 Probably this is one of the most important tips to make Yoga a habit.
-After a few weeks of doing at the same time, every day, your body will be adapted to the routine and will crave it, making it very easy to stick to your very own healthy yoga habit for good.
+After a few weeks of doing it at the same time, every day, your body will be adapted to the routine and will crave it, making it very easy to stick to your very own healthy yoga habit for good.

 5- Leave Yoga visual clues